davidtchiu/davidtchiu.github.io/teaching/cs161/lab13.cards/index.md

   - `public void shuffle()`: Randomly shuffles the cards around.
 One idea is to loop through all cards (don't use a for-each loop!) in the `ArrayList`, and swap it to a random position back into the list!
 You can do this by first `remove()` it, and then use the 2-argument `add()` to insert it back.

   - `public String toString()`: Builds then returns a string containing each card in the current `Deck` on a separate line.
+As you're building the string, you can use the special character `"\n"` to specify a "new line".

 - Here's what it should look like when you create a deck from the given file, and print it.